 9. Front

-Front is a cloud-based help desk that uses AI tool to improve teams’ efficiency.
+Front is a cloud-based help desk that uses an AI tool to improve teams’ efficiency.
 Front makes it easy to manage support inquiries from a unified inbox.

 Features